Janne252/vscode-fontawesome-auto-complete/README.md

     "fontAwesomeAutocomplete.patterns": [
         "**/*.html"
     ],
     // A word that triggers the auto completion of Font Awesome icons.
+Last character of the trigger word is also the trigger character for auto completion menu.
     "fontAwesomeAutocomplete.triggerWord": "fa-",
+    // A list of glob patterns for which the extension should NOT auto-remove the trigger word when a font class name is inserted from the auto completion list.
+    "fontAwesomeAutocomplete.disableTriggerWordAutoClearPatterns": ["**/*.html"],
     // Background color of a Font Awesome icon preview.
 Supports any valid CSS color.
     "fontAwesomeAutocomplete.preview.backgroundColor": "#ffffff",
     // Foreground color of a Font Awesome icon preview.
 Supports any valid CSS color.